 Hicks was Director of Music at The Presbyterian Church, Morristown, NJ from 1985–2011, where he conducted many of the church's ensembles, administered the concert series, and served as organist.

 Over the past several years, Jim has intensively researched a relatively unknown and unexplored corner of the organ repertoire: the music of Nordic countries.
 The series is called Nordic Journey and is now an ongoing endeavor.
-The series seeks to commission new works from some of the leading composers from northern Europe (50 commissioned works thus far), discover unpublished and, hitherto, unknown works from previous eras, highlight compositions that have never been recorded, as well as celebrating a few of the standard masterpieces of the Nordic school.
+The series seeks to commission new works from some of the leading composers from northern Europe (over 60 commissioned works thus far), discover unpublished and, hitherto, unknown works from previous eras, highlight compositions that have never been recorded, as well as celebrating a few of the standard masterpieces of the Nordic school.

 The original Nordic Journey was a two-cd release, recorded in January 2010 on the historic Setterquist organ at Linköping Cathedral, Linköping, Sweden.
 The program features the series' first commissioned work, Variations for Organ, by Swedish composer Fredrik Sixten.
 The program mixes a more standard repertoire with many works that have never been recorded, including Sixten's modern-day masterpiece, Messa Misteriosa.
 Pro Organo released Nordic Journey in June 2010.

 In the summer of 2013, Jim traveled to Sweden for the purpose of adding three more volumes to the Nordic Journey series.
 Volume II, entitled The Nordic Symphonic Tradition, was recorded on the magnificent Äkerman & Lund organ at St. Johannes Church, Malmö, Sweden.
 This disc is devoted to works of the late-romantic era and is notable for the world premiere recordings of unpublished works by Finnish composer Viljo Mikkola and the Swedish musician Erik Alvin.